HussinSaheb/Eng14Final/README.md

 ```
 rs.add({_id: 1, host: "your second db private IP address:27017"}, {_id: 2, host: "your third db private IP address:27017"})
 ```
-Once the two are added to the replica-set successfully, when you run 'rs.status()', you should now be able to see all three members of the set, one Primary and two Secondaries.
+Once the two are added to the replica-set successfully, when you run ```rs.status()```, you should now be able to see all three members of the set, one Primary and two Secondaries.

 To ensure that whatever is written onto the Primary member get replicated to the Secondary members, you need to setup a master-slave relationship for the set.
 Exit the mongo shell.